-A naked call, or uncovered call, is an aggressive, high-risk option strategy.
-It occurs when an investor sells or writes call options for which they don’t own the underlying security.
-The seller is betting that the underlying stock price will not increase before the call’s expiration date.
+A naked call, or uncovered call, is generally considered a high-risk option strategy.
+Naked calls are when an investor sells or writes call options for an underlying security they don’t own.
+The seller is anticipating that the underlying stock price will not increase before the call’s expiration date, which may require them to purchase shares that are higher than the market price to close the position.

 Understanding Naked Calls